How website’s countdown timer works: Can you bypass it?

 HTML structure

-The visible part of the timer is defined in HTML.
-Commonly, it’s a series of span or div elements to showcase days, hours, minutes, and seconds:
+The part of the timer you see is made with HTML.
+It usually includes pieces like span or div tags showing days, hours, minutes, and seconds:

 <div id="timer">